saisandeepvaddi/ten-hands/README.md

 Downloads are available in `releases` section if you just want to download and run.

-## Note

-I am making updates in `v2.0.0` branch.
-Check Projects tab to see what I'm working on.
-You can pull and build that branch to get latest updates (with a risk of getting unstable build).

 # Steps to build (To get latest features)

 1. Install nodejs >= 10.6.0.